trevorlomba/notion-access/readme.md

 # Custom Notion Toolkit for Musicians with Accessibility Needs

-This Git repository contains a set of custom files designed specifically for musicians who have lost their ability to use traditional input methods but still want to create, access, and edit their musical compositions in the Notion program.
+This Git repository contains a set of custom files designed specifically for composers who have lost their ability to use traditional input methods but still want to create, access, and edit their musical compositions in the Notion program.
 The suite of programs is built to be used in a macOS environment and requires the use of the Accessibility Keyboard Panel Editor and third-party software called Keyboard Maestro.
 Features